MekhiHart/fast-tracker/README.md

 </aside>

-The BeachHacks team; specifically the logistics/operations team who want to analyze the data later, and for Committee Directors who want to have 100% confidence on their data to improve upon the next Hackathon
+The BeachHacks Organization; specifically the logistics/operations team who want to analyze the data later, and for Committee Directors who want to have 100% confidence on their data to improve upon the next Hackathon

 <aside>
 🔑 Problems Being Solved